CICD-Demo/restapis/demo/README.md

 Here are a few instructions for building and running it.
 You can learn more about the example from the [tutorial](http://www.jboss.org/jdf/examples/get-started).

+## Updating the Performance dates

+_NOTE: This step is optional.
+It is necessary only if you want to update the dates of the Performances in the `import.sql` script in an automated manner.
+Updating the performance dates ensure that they are always set to some timestamp in the future, and ensures that all performances are visible in the Monitor section of the TicketMonster application._

+1. Run the `update_import_sql` Perl script.
+You'll need the `DateTime`, `DateTime::Format::Strptime` and `Tie::File` Perl modules.
+These are usually available by default in your Perl installation.

+        $ perl update_import_sql.pl src/main/resources/import.sql

 ## Generating the administration site

 _NOTE: This step is optional.
 The administration site is already present in the source code.
 If you want to regenerate it from Forge, and apply the changes outlined in the tutorial, you may continue to follow the steps outlined here.
 Otherwise, you can skip this step and proceed to build TicketMonster._